niranjanbaviskar/Odoo-Hackathon-2025/CONTRIBUTING.md

 ## License

-By contributing to Learnify, you agree that your contributions will be licensed under its MIT license.
+By contributing to SkillSwap, you agree that your contributions will be licensed under its MIT license.